ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ### SAFT equations of state

-In comparison to the cubic equations of state, equations based on the Statistical Associating Fluid Theory (SAFT) are based on a more-theoretical approach, although still can be considered as descendents of van der Waals' equation.
+In comparison to the cubic equations of state, equations based on the Statistical Associating Fluid Theory (SAFT) are based on a more-theoretical approach, although still can be considered as descendants of van der Waals' equation.
 As mentioned earlier, the van der Waals equation can be derived from statistical mechanics, whereby the Helmholtz free energy of the van der Waals fluid is obtained as

 ``\frac{A}{Nk_\mathrm{B}T} = \frac{A_\mathrm{ideal}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{HS}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{1}}{(Nk_\mathrm{B}T)^2}``;

 here the ideal and hard-sphere (HS) terms combine to give the repulsive term (of the pressure form of the equation) whilst the $A_1$ term results in the attractive term.
 We can see from this that, using the van der Waals equation, species are effectively modelled as hard spheres with dispersive interactions (we sometimes call these London dispersion interactions).
 The latter two terms can be merged into what is referred to as the monomer or segment term.

-Whilst, as already noted, this is clearly a step up from the ideal gas, most species can't be modelled effectively as single spheres; they may be highly non-speherical in shape (as is usually the case with large molecules), or they may experience interactions that are more complex than simple dispersion.
+Whilst, as already noted, this is clearly a step up from the ideal gas, most species can't be modelled effectively as single spheres; they may be highly non-spherical in shape (as is usually the case with large molecules), or they may experience interactions that are more complex than simple dispersion.
 A classic example of the latter is water; although the water molecule is small and (at first glance) may appear simple, the behaviour of water is very strongly influenced by hydrogen-bonding interactions.

 Using Wertheim's TPT1 theory of association, it is possible to model molecules as chains of spheres; the shape of the model molecule can thereby be tailored to represent that of the real molecule far better than a single sphere.
 Wertheim's TPT1 theory can also be used to account for intermolecular association interactions (such as dipole–dipole interactions, or hydrogen bonding), which are strongly directional.
 These are described using associations sites that are located on one or more of the spherical segments comprising the chain molecule.
 This results in the addition of two extra contributions to the Helmholtz free energy (note that the HS and dispersive terms have been merged into a monomer term):